Blackburn: Politics

 Blackburn council and its successor have been predominantly controlled by the Labour Party since 1945 and continuously for 19 years until May 2007 when it fell into no overall control.
-UKPollingReport characterises the constituency of Blackburn as "a mix of deprived inner-city wards dominated by Muslim voters, white working class areas and Conservative voting suburbs".
+In 2008, UKPollingReport characterised the constituency of Blackburn as "a mix of deprived inner-city wards dominated by Muslim voters, white working class areas and Conservative voting suburbs".

 Until 2015, the MP was the former Secretary of State for Justice and former Foreign Secretary Jack Straw.
-Previous MPs for Blackburn include the former Labour cabinet minister Barbara Castle from 1945 to 1979.
 The distribution of seats as of May 2018 was 44 seats for the Labour Party, 17 for the Conservatives and 3 for the Liberal Democrats.

-Far-right

-In the 1970s Blackburn experienced its first significant wave of Asian immigration and became a focus for far-right politics.
-In 1976, two National Party councillors were briefly elected, including John Kingsley Read.

-In July 1992, white and Asian youths rioted for several nights in Blackburn, with incidents taking place including an arson attack on a café which had allegedly been a meeting place for local Asians involved in organised crime.
+In July 1992, white and Asian youths rioted for several nights in Blackburn, as a newsagents in Brookhouse was set on fire and police had to disperse "small groups of white youths attempting to join a confrontation between the town's ethnic minorities".

-Although some towns in the North of England suffered race riots in the summer of 2001, the streets of Blackburn were undisturbed and the disturbance of the Summer 2011 riots was minimal.

 The next resurgence of support for the far right came in 2002; The incumbent Liberal Democrats were pushed into third place behind Labour.
 Commenting on the elections, Blackburn MP Jack Straw said: "It is very sad.
 We had the far right in Blackburn 26 years ago when they won two seats in Shadsworth.
 But there the whole community decided they wouldn't have it.
 You can never say they won't put candidates in Blackburn but we will work hard on community relations."

-Nationalists / Localists

 The council until prior to 2008 had two members for the England First party, Mark Cotterill for Meadowhead ward and Michael Johnson for Fernhurst.
 Mark Cotterill has since stood down and Michael Johnson joined the For Darwen party.
 Members of the BNP won a council seat in the town in November 2002 following elections in May which saw three of their colleagues elected in nearby Burnley.
 The BNP's Robin Evans secured a 16-vote majority in Mill Hill ward with two recounts following a campaign using pub meetings and leafleting.
 Robin Evans resigned from the party in October 2003.